Welcome to The Owls Class Page

 This site may help with that:

-P.E. for Year 4 this half term is Tuesdays and Fridays.
+P.E. for Year 4 this half term is Monday and Tuesday.
 Please ensure that your child has their P.E. kit in school at all times.
 Please also make sure that all items are clearly marked with your child's name.
-We will be going swimming every Tuesday.
+We will be going swimming every Monday from the 23rd September.
 Please make sure that your child has their swimming kit in school on this day each week.

 Learning log tasks are set at the beginning of a topic to be completed over the half term.
 The children will have the whole half term to complete their chosen tasks.
 We will make sure you have the date for the homework to be returned.
 We hope that you enjoy the range of tasks that we have set for you!